 London-based Betatype are an advanced manufacturing company that found a new way to improve orthopaedic care.
-While current methods of developing implants already have a lot of 3D printing, the field still has areas of improvement.
-More specifically, Betatype identified a means of making crucial, metal orthapaedic implants far lighter and materially efficient with the use of their Engine software.
+Betatype identified a means of making crucial, metal orthapaedic implants far lighter and materially efficient with the use of their Engine software.
 It also enables the serial production of medical necessities, optimising time and machine usage.

 Currently, the technology is finding its legs in creating those metal implants.
-Generating porous, well-sized and well-distributed structures requires tons of data and processing power.
+Generating porous textures which are well-sized and well-distributed requires tons of data and processing power.
 Not only are the file sizes efficient but the structure itself is intricate and well-layered.
 An orthopaedic manufacturer using Engine was able to decrease build times from 25.8 hours to 15.4 hours.

 Betatype explains: “For such applications Betatype technologies optimize the laser scan paths to reduce the total amount of firing and movement time required for complex lattice structures.
 Moreover using galvo-driven path optimization it is possible to reduce delay times from 13 hours to 3 hours by optimizing the delays on an exposure to exposure level, ensuring only the prerequisite delays are applied.
 This also resulted in a significant reduction in the travel distances required by the laser(s) from 170 km to 100 km.”